AbeerHabib/Task11_Designing_an_electrical_circuit_with_5_servo_motors/README.md

-# Electronic-_circuit_with_5_servo_motors
+# Electrical_circuit_with_5_servo_motors

-To design an electric circuit that controls the rotation of 5 servo motors, we need to:
+To design an electrical circuit that controls the rotation of 5 servo motors, we need to:

 1) 5 servo motors